Contrast Transfer Accuracy (CTA)

 Numerous tests are currently underway to support CDP/CTA as an internationally recognized test procedure for automotive camera systems.

-How to test for CDP/CTA
+How to test for CTA

-As CDP/CTA is a relatively new concept, there are limited tools on the market that can measure and provide accurate results.
+As CTA is a relatively new concept, there are limited tools on the market that can measure and provide accurate results.
 For example, a typical image quality test setup using a test chart can only offer a limited number of data points in a synthetic scene.
 However, dynamic scenes, such as those experienced by automotive cameras, are better analyzed using numerous data points from the scene.
 To recreate dynamic scenes in a test lab, our engineers have developed the DTS.

 Dynamic Test Stand (DTS)